scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

    |                | dance appreciate being     |                            |
    +----------------+----------------------------+----------------------------+

-NMF was used to provide insights into the underlying topics that users chose to describe themselves.
-Choosing the number of NMF components (topics to which users are clustered) is an arbitrary and iterative process.
-For the self-summary essay, we chose 25 components.
-This resulted in a diverse, but manageable set of topics.
+NMF was then used to provide insights into the underlying topics that users chose to describe themselves.
+Selecting the number of NMF components (topics to which users are clustered) is an arbitrary and iterative process.
+For the self-summary essay, we chose 25 components, which resulted in a diverse, but manageable set of topics.

 Several expected themes emerged.
 Many users chose to highlight personality